 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where sainfeldite typically forms.
+Look in hydrothermal veins country, the host setting where sainfeldite typically forms.
 If you start seeing calcite, dolomite, arsenopyrite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts habit, so train your eye for that shape before scanning the outcrop.